wmacevoy/devops-wmacevoy/macos.md

 * Github pro user account.
 Students can have pro features by registering here: https://education.github.com/pack
 * 1Password.
 Not free, but you, your boss and your customers care about your security.

 * ChatGPT pro.
-There is no comparable tool and the pro version is substantially better than he free version.
+There is no comparable tool and the pro version is substantially better than the free version.
 * XCode.
 Homebrew (next) uses xcode under the hood.
 * Homebrew.
 Open source package manager for MacOS.